 Parking is free

-There are five Carlsbad beach locations to explore.
-Some do not offer lifeguard services or restrooms, or are for mostly surfing. the two locations below are best for families.
+There are five Carlsbad beach locations to explore, including South Carlsbad State Beach.
+Some do not offer lifeguard services or restrooms, or are for mostly surfing.
+The two locations mentioned below are best for families.
 You’ll find lifeguards on duty, public restrooms and showers at both locations.

 Carlsbad Boulevard & Tamarack Avenue, Carlsbad, CA 92008